Businesses and the Employer Mandate

 - Provide instructions about how to contact the Marketplace and request assistance

-- Let employees know that they may be eligible for premium tax credits if company plans offered pay less than 60 percent of the costs of covered services
+- Let employees know that they may be eligible for premium tax credits if the company plans offered pay less than 60 percent of the costs of covered services

 - Explain that if employees purchase a qualified health plan through the Marketplace they may lose any employer contribution to any health plan offered by the employer, and all or a portion of the contribution may be excluded from income for federal income tax purposes

-The U.S. Department of Labor is providing guidance on issuing this notice, as well as two model documents on which employers may base their communications on.
+The U.S. Department of Labor is providing guidance on issuing this notice, as well as two model documents on which employers may base their communications.
 One is available for employers who are offering health insurance plans to employees, and one is available for those offering no group health insurance plans.

 For more information about the notification requirements, visit the U.S. Department of Labor website or contact your legal advisor.